UCSB-Library-Research-Data-Services/intro-database-r/README.md

-# Integrating SQL into R analytical workflows using dbplyr
+# Integrating SQL into R analytical workflows using duckDB & dbplyr

-Workshop on integrating SQL into R analytical workflows using dbplyr

 When: 7th March 2024, 1700-1830 UTC  (convert to local time)